IAMconsortium/nomenclature/docs/api/regionprocessor.rst

 region definitions are imported from ``common-definitions``, and the country processor is applied to the listed models.

-Creating a country processor
+Creating a country-to-region processor
 ----------------------------

-For convenience, the :func:`create_country_processor` function can be used to create a :class:`RegionProcessor` configured for country-level aggregation.

-.. autofunction:: create_country_processor

-The :meth:`RegionProcessor.from_country_codelist` method is the core factory method that generates region aggregation mappings on-the-fly.
+The :meth:`CountryProcessor.from_codelist` method is the core factory method that generates region aggregation mappings on-the-fly.

-.. automethod:: RegionProcessor.from_country_codelist
+.. automethod:: CountryProcessor.from_codelist